Jello Biafra: Colorado bands

-In 1977, he served as a roadie for a local band called The Ravers (who later changed their name to The Nails), helping set up their equipment at shows, including as an opener for the Ramones.
-The job ended shortly after the Ramones show, when The Ravers were offered a record contract and left Colorado.
+In 1977, he worked as a roadie for a local band called the Ravers (who later changed their name to the Nails), helping set up their equipment at shows, including as an opener for the Ramones.
+The job ended shortly after the Ramones show, when the Ravers were offered a record contract and left Colorado.
 Boucher credits seeing Joey Ramone as inspiration to become a singer, and the Ramones lyrics for inspiring the use of humor in his own songs.

-Shortly after graduating high school, he formed a band called The Healers, with John Greenway and an unknown third member.
-Boucher has described The Healers' music as "banging on instruments we didn't know how to play when our parents weren't home".
+Shortly after graduating high school, he formed a band called the Healers, with John Greenway and third musician.
+Boucher has described the Healers' music as "banging on instruments we didn't know how to play when our parents weren't home".
 While never playing a show, the band made recordings, including an early version of "California Über Alles", but did not want any of it to be released to the public.
 Some of their music was made available on a 2009 compilation of late 1970s Colorado punk bands titled Rocky Mountain Low, including the original version of "California Über Alles", which Maximum Rocknroll described as experimental improv in their review.

 Boucher left Boulder to attend the University of California, Santa Cruz but dropped out after the first quarter of the school year.